Danial7084/Danial7084.github.io/content/authors/admin/_index.md

 ---

-Hello!
-I am a PhD student in Finance at the Foster School of Business at the University of Washington.
-Previously, I worked at the Center for Global Development after graduating from Boston University.
+**I am a PhD Candidate in Finance at the Foster School of Business at the University of Washington.
+I am on the 2025-2026 academic job market.**

 My current research focuses on household finance, labor economics, innovation & venture capital.
+Previously, I worked at the Center for Global Development after graduating from Boston University.

 Email: dsalman@uw.edu